 - 48hills (Independent San Francisco news + culture)

-During her education she had the pleasure of performing new works by Helen Simoneau, Katarzyna Skarpetowska, Roy Assaf, Hannes Langolf, Ryan Mason, Iztok Kovac and Stefanie Batten Bland, as well as the repertoire of José Limón, Ihsan Rustem, Nacho Duato, Martha Graham, Bill T Jones, Crystal Pite, and solos by Robert Dekkers and Johannes Wieland.
+During her education she had the pleasure of performing new works by Helen Simoneau, Katarzyna Skarpetowska, Roy Assaf, Hannes Langolf, Ryan Mason, Iztok Kovac and Stefanie Batten Bland, as well as the repertoire of José Limón, Ihsan Rustem, Nacho Duato, Martha Graham, Bill T Jones, Crystal Pite, and solos by Robin Dekkers and Johannes Wieland.

 Moscelyne’s choreographic works have been performed at the Peter Jay Sharp Theater, Alice Tully Hall, the Hudson Guild Theater, The Studebaker Theater (Chicago), the Foundry West Stockbridge, Triskelion Arts, Yerba Buena Center for the Arts, The Cowell Theater, Heron Arts, Berkeley Art Museum and Pacific Film Archive, Salesforce Tower Park, and at the San Francisco Dance Film Festival.
-She has received support and commissions from Lines Training and Summer program, Post:ballet, the Anthony Quinn Foundation Fellowship, Berkshire Taconic Foundation, and Metropolis Ensemble for her choreographies.
+She has received support and commissions from Lines Training and Summer program, Post:ballet, the Anthony Quinn Foundation, Berkshire Taconic Foundation, and Metropolis Ensemble for her choreographies.

 Moscelyne is a current dance faculty member at Berkeley Ballet Theater, and teaches open classes at ODC and City Dance SF.
-She has taught workshops at HAVEN, UC Davis, and the Lines Trainee Program.
+She has taught workshops at Berkshire Pulse, HAVEN, UC Davis, and the Lines Training Program and Dance Center.
 She teaches Modern Dance Technique (informed by Graham, Cunningham, and Limon), Contemporary Technique, Improvisation Workshops, Choreographic Skills, Ballet Technique and Contemporary Ballet.
 She has volunteered for Dance for Parkinson's Disease.
 Moscelyne also develops programs and leads accessible movement classes and lecture demonstrations, including the series 'Art in the Moment' which featured a multidisciplinary group of performers and toured to hospitals, psychiatric and pediatric facilities in the Greater Manhattan Area.
 She is a consultant at Collegiate Arts Prep.